2021 Georgia Southern Eagles football team

 The 2021 Georgia Southern Eagles football team represented Georgia Southern University during the 2021 NCAA Division I FBS football season.
 The Eagles played their home games at Paulson Stadium in Statesboro, Georgia, and competed in the East Division of the Sun Belt Conference.
 They were led by third-year head coach Chad Lunsford until he was dismissed mid-season following his third consecutive loss within the first four games of the season.
 Cornerbacks coach Kevin Whitley was tapped to serve as interim coach until a new head coach was hired by the university.
 Whitley was in his third year as cornerbacks coach and previously played for Georgia Southern as a four year starter from 1988 to 1991, helping to win two national titles for the Eagles.
 On November 2, 2021, Clay Helton, former head coach of the USC Trojans, was hired to become the next head coach for Georgia Southern, starting in the 2022 season.

-Previous season

-The Eagles finished the 2020 season 8–5, 4–4 in Sun Belt play to finish in third place in the East Division and.
-Southern was then invited to play in the New Orleans Bowl, their fourth postseason FBS bowl game and their third consecutive appearance.
-They played Louisiana Tech, where they steamrolled the Bulldogs 38-3.